Aarleks/tilde/markdown/blog/20200422_blastula-for-emailing-feedback.md

 }
 ```

 And that's it!
-There's probably a much better way to do this, but this gets the job done.
+There's probably a much better way to do it but this gets the job done.

 This is what your students will receive: